themlstudent/StackOverflow_Question_Tagging_Project/README.md

 The F1 score can be interpreted as a weighted average of the precision and recall, where an F1 score reaches its best value at 1 and worst score at 0.
 The relative contribution of precision and recall to the F1 score are equal.

+- 'Micro f1 score':
+     - Calculate metrics globally by counting the total true positives, false negatives and false positives.
+This is a better metric when we have class imbalance.

+- 'Macro f1 score':
+   -  Calculate metrics for each label, and find their unweighted mean.
+This does not take label imbalance into account.